Big Line Bundles over Arithmetic Varieties: Equidistribution Theory

 Now we are going to prove Theorem \ref{5.1} and Theorem \ref{5.2} for any archimedean place $v$.
 We will show Theorem \ref{5.1}, and this is enough by the equivalence relation developed at the end of last subsection.
 The proof follows the original idea in \cite{SUZ} and \cite{Zh3}, except that we use Theorem \ref{main} to produce small sections instead of the arithmetic Hilbert-Samuel formula.

 Assume $v$ is archimedean.
 Then $\CC_v=\CC$, and $\xcv$ is the usual complex space $X_v(\CC)$.
-Embed $\xcv$ in a compact complex manifold $Y.$ A continuous function on $\xcv$ is called \textit{smooth} if it can be extended to a smooth function on $Y$.
+A continuous function $f$ on $\xcv$ is called \textit{smooth} if there is an embedding $\xcv$ in a projective manifold $Y$ such that $f$ can be extended to a smooth function on $Y$.
 As in \cite{Zh3}, by the Stone-Weierstrass theorem, continuous functions on $\xcv$ can be approximated uniformly by smooth functions.

 It suffices to show

 for any smooth real-valued function $f$ on $\xcv$.

 For any real function $g$ on $\xcv$ and any metrized line bundle $\mbb=(\mb,\|\cdot\|)$ over $X$, define the \textit{twist} $\mbb(g)=(\mb,\|\cdot\|')$ to be the line bundle $\mb$ over $X$ with the metric $\|s\|'_v=\|s\|_ve^{-g}$ and $\|s\|'_w=\|s\|_w$ for any $w\neq v$.
 We first prove a lemma.